ragsns/azureautomation/AutomationFromTemplates/README.md

 Step 4
 -------

-The final step involves importing both these runbooks and running the script  [NewHDiCluster.ps1](NewHDiCluster.ps1) which incorporates the template path from the other script and creates the ResourceGroup.
+The final step involves importing both these runbooks and running the script  [NewHDiCluster.ps1](NewHDiCluster.ps1) which incorporates the template path from the other script and calls the ResourceGroupDeployment as the final step.